 If it hasn’t been made evident by now, we love people here at AAT!
 We love hearing about their stories and passions for our community, but we also love hearing about what our fellow locals do and why they do it!
 For example, we have some wonderful neighbors who own/manager some fantastic local businesses and serve our town tremendously by doing so!
-This fact is why AAT has partnered up with our good friends at B3 Glass, to bring you all “Small Business Fridays!”
+This fact is why AAT has partnered up with our good friends at B3 Glass and Duke’s Diesel Repair, to bring you all “Small Business Fridays!”
 Each week, we’ll feature a different, local small business and talk with its owner and hear about their journey, their business in general, as well as their heart for their customers and our city!

 This week, we’re joined by longtime scuba diving instructor and owner of Dawn’s High Desert Divers scuba shop, Dawn Manning!
 Saying that Dawn knows her stuff when it comes to exploring the waters would be an understatement.
 Dawn has been in the diving business for over three decades, and her husband Ken is a master diver (professional diver).
 If she’s not at a lake or pool teaching her students, you can find Dawn at High Desert Divers, where she has scuba retail items and provides services such as filling avalanche packs and paintball tanks.

 Thank you so much for coming to the surface to chat with us this week, Dawn!
 We’d love to hear the story of how you became a dive center owner!
 Where did it all begin for you?